Frontenac-Technology-Services/argocd-examples/README.md

-A collection of examples used in that various tutorials on the [FTS blog](https://blog.frontenac.tech/).
+A collection of examples used in the various tutorials and articles on the [FTS blog](https://blog.frontenac.tech/).